-At Spinnaker Support, the evaluation-to-transition process generally follows seven steps, as shown below.
+At Spinnaker Support, the evaluation-to-transition process generally follows seven steps, as shown above and detailed below.
 The length of this process can vary from organization to organization.
-Each step may also overlap in duration, thus shortening the overall length of the process
+Each step may also overlap in duration, thus shortening the overall length of the process.